 Independent Special Interlocutor for Missing Children and Unmarked Graves and Burial Sites associated with Indian Residential Schools

-The identification of unmarked graves and burial sites of Indigenous children at former Indian residential schools has caused us all to reflect on Canada’s history and the truth of this troubling past.
+The location of potential unmarked graves and burial sites at former Indian residential schools has caused us all to reflect on the profound generational harms of Indian residential schools and the impacts of this intergenerational trauma that First Nations, Inuit and Métis continue to face today.

-On June 8, 2022, Kimberly Murray was appointed as Independent Special Interlocutor for Missing Children and and Unmarked Graves and Burial Sites associated with Indian Residential Schools.
-The Special Interlocutor will work closely and collaboratively with Indigenous leaders, communities, Survivors, families and experts to identify needed measures and recommend a new federal legal framework to ensure the respectful and culturally appropriate treatment and protection of unmarked graves and burial sites of children at former residential schools.
+On June 8, 2022, the Minister of Justice and Attorney General of Canada announced the appointment of Kimberly Murray as Independent Special Interlocutor for Missing Children and Unmarked Graves and Burial Sites associated with Indian Residential Schools.
+Ms. Murray has been working closely and collaboratively with Indigenous leaders, communities, Survivors, families and experts to identify needed measures and recommend a new federal legal framework to ensure the respectful and culturally appropriate treatment and protection of unmarked graves and burial sites of children at former Indian residential schools and associated sites.

 Mandate

-Learn more about the Independent Special Interlocutor’s mandate and how they will work with Indigenous peoples
+Learn more about the Independent Special Interlocutor’s mandate and how they are working with Indigenous peoples

 Meet the Special Interlocutor